-INTRODUCTION7 PART A - GENERAL INFORMATION ABOUT THE ERASMUS+ PROGRAMME9 What are the objectives and important features of the Erasmus+ Programme?
-What is the structure of the Erasmus+ Programme?15 What is the budget?
-Who implements the Erasmus+ Programme?19 Who can participate in the Erasmus+ Programme?25 PART B - INFORMATION ABOUT THE ACTIONS COVERED BY THIS GUIDE Education and Training29 Youth Three Key Actions 31 Key Action 1: Learning Mobility of Individuals 32 Which Actions are supported?
-32 Mobility projects in the field of education, training and youth 34 What are the aims of a mobility project?
-34 What is a mobility project for higher education students and staff 36 Mobility project for VET learners and staff 52 Mobility project for school education staff 60 Mobility project for adult education staff 67 Mobility project for young people and youth workers 74 Large-scale European Voluntary Service events 87 Erasmus Mundus Joint Master Degrees 94 Erasmus+ Master Degree Loans 103 Key Action 2: Cooperation for innovation and the exchange of good practices 104 Which Actions are supported?
-104 Strategic Partnerships in the field of education, training and youth 106 Knowledge Alliances 123 Sector Skills Alliances 132 Capacity Building in the field of higher education 145 Capacity Building in the field of youth 167 Key Action 3: Support for policy reform Jean Monnet Activities
+INTRODUCTION 7 PART A - GENERAL INFORMATION ABOUT THE ERASMUS+ PROGRAMME 9 What are the objectives and important features of the Erasmus+ Programme?
+11 What is the structure of the Erasmus+ Programme?
+15 What is the budget?
+17 Who implements the Erasmus+ Programme?
+18 Who can participate in the Erasmus+ Programme?
+23 PART B - INFORMATION ABOUT THE ACTIONS COVERED BY THIS GUIDE 27 Education and Training 28 Youth 29 Three Key Actions Key Action 1: Learning Mobility of Individuals Which Actions are supported?
+Mobility projects in the field of education, training and youth What are the aims of a mobility project?
+What is a mobility project?
+Mobility project for higher education students and staff Mobility project for VET learners and staff Mobility project for school education staff Mobility project for adult education staff Mobility project for young people and youth workers Large-scale European Voluntary Service events Erasmus Mundus Joint Master Degrees Erasmus+ Master Degree Loans 3133333551666686 Key Action 2: Cooperation for innovation and the exchange of good practices Which Actions are supported?
+Strategic Partnerships in the field of education, training and youth Knowledge Alliances Sector Skills Alliances Capacity Building in the field of higher education Capacity Building in the field of youth 104 106 123 132 Key Action 3: Support for policy reform 180 Jean Monnet Activities 188 190

-Jean Monnet Centres of Excellence Jean Monnet support to institutions and associations Jean Monnet Networks (policy debate with the academic world) Jean Monnet Projects (policy debate with the academic world) 203 211 Sport Which Actions are supported?
-Collaborative Partnerships Not-for-profit European sport events 223 224 PART C - INFORMATION FOR APPLICANTS 233 What to do in order to submit an Erasmus+ Application?
-ANNEX I - SPECIFIC RULES AND INFORMATION RELATING TO MOBI ACTIVITIES, STRATEGIC PARTNERSHIPS AND CAPACITY BUILDING OF HIGHER EDUCATION IN THE FIELD ANNEX II - DISSEMINATION AND EXPLOITATION OF RESULTS ANNEX III - GLOSSARY OF KEY TERMS ANNEX IV - USEFUL REFERENCES AND CONTACT DETAILS
+Jean Monnet Centres of Excellence 198

+Jean Monnet support to institutions and associations 202

+Jean Monnet Networks (policy debate with the academic world) 210

+Jean Monnet Projects (policy debate with the academic world)

+,

+Sport 222

+Which Actions are supported?
+222

+Collaborative Partnerships

+Not-for-profit European sport events

+PART C - INFORMATION FOR APPLICANTS 222

+PART C - INFORMATION FOR APPLICANTS

+What to do in order to submit an Erasmus+ Application?
+232

+Step 1: Register in the Participant Portal

+Step 2: Check the compliance with the Programme criteria

+Step 3: Check the financial conditions

+Step 4: Fill in and submit the application form

+What happens once the application is submitted?

+What happens when the application is approved?

+Project life-cycle deadlines and payment modalities

+Other important contractual provisions

+Other important contractual provisions 270

+ANNEX I - SPECIFIC RULES AND INFORMATION RELATING TO I MORTI ITV

+ACTIVITIES, STRATEGIC PARTNERSHIPS AND CAPACITY BUILD

+OF HIGHER EDUCATION

+OF HIGHER EDUCATION 2 4 3

+ANNEY II DICCEMENTATION AND EVEL OTTATION OF DECILIES 207

+ANNEX II - DISSEMINATION AND EXPLOITATION OF RESULTS 297

+ANNEX III - GLOSSARY OF KEY TERMS 304

+ANNEX IV - USEFUL REFERENCES AND CONTACT DETAILS 313